-Hyperosmolar Hyperglycaemic State (HHS) occurs in people with Type 2 diabetes who experience very high blood glucose levels (often over 40mmol/l).
+Hyperosmolar Hyperglycaemic State (HHS) occurs in people with type 2 diabetes who experience very high blood glucose levels (often over 40mmol/l).
 It can develop over a course of weeks through a combination of illness (e.g.infection) and dehydration.

 Stopping diabetes medication during illness (e.g. Because of swallowing difficulties or nausea) can contribute, but blood glucose often rises despite the usual diabetes medication due to the effect of other hormones the body produces during illness.

-Symptoms can frequently include:
+HHS symptoms can frequently include:

 - dry skin